 For internal purposes, look at how you can use your findings to improve your business.
 Use your analysis to see if you can make any of your business processes more efficient.

-If you conducted an analysis for external purposes, be prepared to speak with lenders about your research and conclusions.
+If you analyzed for external purposes, be prepared to speak with lenders about your research and conclusions.

 A market analysis starts with keeping a close eye on your books.
 Streamline your accounting process with Patriot’s accounting software.
 Easily record income and expenses to keep your business on track.
 What are you waiting for?
 Get started with your self-guided demo today!